 Born in 1976 + 1977 in Graz, Austria, Ruth Anderwald + Leonhard Grond began working as an artist duo in 1999.
-In January 2012 they began curating a monthly screening and discussion series, HASENHERZ, inspired by Arnold Schönberg’s Society for Private Musical Performances.
 In 2007 their book Notizen zu einer Küste (Notes on a Coast) was published.
 The book, a collaboration with Giora Rosen and Klaus Zeyringer, included an eponymous photo series and the first anthology of contemporary Hebrew lyric poetry ever translated into German.
-Currently they are working with the writer and essayist Anna Kim on a year and a half long project that follows the construction of a new district in Vienna and reflects on the process of converting utopian ideals in urban design into reality.
-Most recently they have developed a special interest in ‘dizziness’ as a source for new ideas and creative processes.
-Turning the world upside down does not necessarily make it a better place, but they think it’s a good start!
-Their numerous exhibitions and screenings include: What Would Seeing be Without Us? mumok cinema, Vienna; Trees are Companions, Whitechapel Gallery, London; Camera Solaris, CCA-Center for Contemporary Art, Tel Aviv; Construction Site As Far As The Eye Can See, Institute for Art in Public Space Styria, Universalmuseum Joanneum, Graz; Shattered Horizon, Himalayas Art Museum (formerly Zendai MoMA), Shanghai; Film Centre Pompidou, Paris; Paradise Now! — French Essential Avant-Garde Cinema (1890-2008) Tate Modern, London.
+In January 2012 they began curating a nomadic screening and discussion series, HASENHERZ, inspired by Arnold Schönberg’s Society for Private Musical Performances.
+2013-2014 they worked with writer and essayist Anna Kim on a year and a half long project that follows the construction of a new district in Vienna and reflects on the process of converting utopian ideals in urban design into reality.
+In 2014 Anderwald + Grond started their cross-disciplinary artistic-research project Dizziness–A Resource.